For daily wit & wisdom, sign up for the Almanac newsletter.

 Other easily found flowering plants, such as African violets, bloom year-round indoors in the right light conditions.
 African violets also have unique leaves that almost form a heart shape!
 They usually come in purple but are also available in red and other colors.

-They don’t need strong, direct light, so they work well in wintertime.
+They don’t need strong, direct light, so they work well in the wintertime.
 They also do well in an east-facing window or three or four feet away from the bright light of west and south windows.

 The long-lasting, pure white flowers of Peace Lilies are also subtly fragrant, and the plant bears beautiful, glossy, oval leaves that narrow to a point.